LostInBrittany/pwa-beers/step-00/README.md

-# Step 00 - Anatomy of a Progressive Web App with Polymer
+# PWA Beers - Step 00 - Anatomy of a Progressive Web App with Polymer

 This is the initial step of the tutorial.
 In this step you won't need to code, everything is already coded for you.